 - See your direct messages, potentially play games (no promises), and look at dog pictures.

-When you're all done, just close your account without hassle, free of charge.
-I make it super easy to rid yourself of NotSocial because it should never be an inconvenience to delete yourself from an internet service.
+When you're all done, close your account without hassle, free of charge.
+I make it super simple to rid yourself of NotSocial because it should never be an inconvenience to delete yourself from an internet service.

 Give Me The Technical Details

-You can take a look at my commit history if you want to...it's a little embarrassing sometimes, but funny to look back on.
-Just read such fun commits as "I've basically reset everything in order to try and make this happen" or "Wow, you gotta wrap everything in a div or whatever to make it work."
+You can take a look at my commit history if you want to; It's a little embarrassing, but funny.
+You can see the thought process going on as I struggled to make the site: "Wow, you gotta wrap everything in a div or whatever to make it work."

 Long story short, it took me a few months to get this thing right.
 I had to read a lot of Nuxt documentation to really, truly, understand what the heck I was doing, and it was worth it because NotSocial 2.0 is beautiful (to me, at least right now).